Men: How To Look Good In The Rain

 When it comes to office wear, you can’t exactly wear a technical jacket over a suit.
 I mean, you “technically” can, but you would look ridiculous – so don’t.
 You also can’t run for the bus holding your briefcase over your head.
 An alternative is to keep on wearing your fancy, woollen coats and just bring an umbrella.
 But you can also be waterproof and still feel smart.

-The answer is a mac or trench coat.
+The answer is a dark mac or trench coat.
 This coat from Hugo Boss is the easy choice for smarter outfits.
 Unlike wool which can soak up rain and feel heavy, this lightweight classic jacket is water repellent and wind resistant.
 Padded with Primaloft insulation to provide warmth, softness and lightweight comfort, this will keep you warm and dry, in those office commutes.
 Team up with a pair of classic Chelsea boots or Brogues to keep your feet toasty and dry too.